antarestupin/Avifors/doc/getting_started.md

     key: "name",                      // When using a list of events, the key used to identify an event will then be set as its 'name'

     arguments: {                      // Here we define the interface of the model definition, i.e. how to define an event
-      name: avifors.type.string(),    // The name of the event is a string
+      name: avifors.types.string(),    // The name of the event is a string
-      attributes: avifors.type.list(  // Here we want a list of strings as attributes avifors.type.string()
+      attributes: avifors.types.list(  // Here we want a list of strings as attributes avifors.types.string()
       )
     },